 While we can't compare it to the lasting damage that drugs, alcohol and gambling have on people's lives, there is no question that social media is damaging in its own way.
 The socio-emotional and psychological effects is has on us can be very damaging as well.

-I distinctly remember my freshman year of college signing up for Facebook.
+I distinctly remember my freshman year of college; when I signed up for Facebook.
 I remember seeing that shiny red notification at the top corner of the screen.
 It didn't fully sink in right away.

 But the more I used it, the more I realized I had become dependent on that tiny red dot in the corner of the screen for gratification.
 If I opened up Facebook and there was no notification, I would refresh multiple times until someone graced my notifications page with a "like".
 And I instantly felt a rush, a dopamine hit.